Yet another primer on the electronics industry

 “Recruiting is more about buying than selling.
 If you sell too soon, you stop evaluating.
 If the job is compelling, candidates will sell you as they attempt to convince you why they’re qualified.” — Lou Adler

-Every interview is a two-sided affair of the applicant convincing us and us convincing the applicant that he should be working for Luminovo.
+Every interview is a two-sided affair of the applicant convincing us and us convincing the applicant that they should be working for Luminovo.
 The best people are interested in working with great teammates and this holds true for you (the interviewer) just as much as for the interviewee.

 However, you cannot tell a person straight off the bat how great a job is.
 They need to learn for themselves.
 If a job seems too easy to get, it becomes uninteresting.
 So do not start selling (yourself, the job or the company) too soon, even if you are convinced of an applicant’s qualifications.